 In the Jubilee year, all the land God gave the Israelites was to return to their original owners.
 Additionally, Israelites who were slaves were to be set free and allowed to go back home (see Leviticus 25).
 The completion of each 49 year time cycle marked a period of freedom, liberty and rejoicing for God's people.

 The number 49 and prophecy

-The first period of seven weeks is, as stated above, composed of 49 days.
-Using the prophetic principle of a day representing a year (see Ezekiel 4:1 - 5), it represents forty-nine years "from the going forth of the commandment to restore and to build Jerusalem."
+Using the prophetic principle of the Bible that states a day represents a year (see Ezekiel 4:1 - 5), this period lasts forty-nine years "from the going forth of the commandment to restore and to build Jerusalem."
 This proclamation took place in 539 B.C. when Persian king Cyrus the Great, after conquering the Babylonians, declared that Jerusalem and its temple should be rebuilt (Ezra 1:1 - 4).

-The number 49 is significant in that it is also the year the simmering controversy regarding circumcision and its relationship to salvation finally boils over.
+In 49 A.D., the simmering controversy regarding circumcision in the church finally boils over.
 The belief that Gentile Christians must be circumcised to be saved is thrust out in the open when intense arguments erupt in Syrian Antioch (Acts 15).
-The divisiveness of this controversy causes a unique gathering of church elders known as the Jerusalem Conference, a gathering which ultimately settles the issue.
+The divisiveness of this controversy causes a unique gathering of church elders known as the Jerusalem Conference.

 In late Autumn 49 A.D., just before his second missionary journey, Paul has a heated argument with Barnabas regarding taking Mark on their upcoming evangelistic tour.
 The disagreement is so sharp that Paul takes Silas on his evangelistic travels while Barnabas takes Mark and goes in another direction (Acts 15).